Tigers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been underdogs in 52 games this season and have come away with the win 20 times (38.5%) in those contests.

-- Detroit has entered 40 games this season as the underdog by +120 or more and is 16-24 in those contests.

-- Sportsbooks have implied with the moneyline set for this matchup that the Tigers have a 45.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Tigers have a 47.6% chance of walking away with the win.

-- Detroit and its opponents have hit the over in 30 of its 60 games with a total this season.
+- Games involving Detroit have gone over the total set by bookmakers in 31 of 61 chances this season.

 - The Tigers have posted a record of 3-6-0 against the spread this season.